GST and BAS in Australia

 You are required to include GST in your prices if you are a business that is registered to collect GST.
 In addition to this, you are required to give GST invoices to clients so that they are aware of the amount of GST that has been applied to the bill in addition to the overall cost.

 Let’s look at the math involved in both of them, as well as the prerequisites for each.

 It is necessary for you to raise your pricing by ten per cent.
 There is a straightforward method for accomplishing that goal.

 Simply conduct a search on the internet using the phrase “AU GST calculator” to locate helpful GST calculators.
 This should not be done with any services or items that you sell that are exempt from GST.
 On this page of the ATO, you can check whether an item is exempt from GST.

 What are tax invoices?

-A tax invoice tells a customer how much GST they paid on a purchase.
-It’s important information because some of your customers may be able to claim that tax back.
-If you’re GST registered, you must issue a GST invoice on request.
+When a customer receives a tax invoice, the amount of GST that they paid on a purchase is itemised and broken down.
+It is essential that you provide this information to your clients, as some of them may be eligible to get the tax money returned.
+If you’re GST registered, you must submit a GST invoice on request.